Notre Dame vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 9, 2021

 - The Fighting Irish have been favored by 1 point or more three times this season and covered the spread in one of them.

-- Notre Dame is 1-3 against the spread and 3-1 overall when the team totals more than 327.3 yards.
+- When Notre Dame churns out over 327.3 yards, the team is 1-3 against the spread and 3-1 overall.

-- This year, the Fighting Irish have turned the ball over eight times, two more than the Hokies' takeaways (6).

 - Find the latest spread and moneyline odds for Notre Dame at SISportsbook.